Ties and high heels as hybrid return to the office sets off a comfortable and relaxed boom - ExBulletin

 Ties and high heels as hybrid return to the office sets off a comfortable and relaxed boom

-MADRID, October 6 (Reuters) – Spanish fashionista Blanca Lorca has once sworn in high heels and fitted clothes for the office, but the COVID-19 lockdown has transformed her sense of style and shopping habits.
+Spanish fashionista Blanca Lorca once swore by high heels and fitted clothes for the office, but the COVID-19 lockdown has transformed her sense of style and shopping habits.

-After months of working in her stylish Madrid apartment, the 31-year-old pharmaceutical company worker now dresses in neutral tones and casual outfits for her three days a week at the office as a partial return looms. in the whole world.
+After months of working in her stylish Madrid apartment, the 31-year-old worker at a pharmaceutical company now dresses in neutral tones and casual outfits for her three days a week at the office as a partial return looms in the whole world.

 Eighteen months in loungewear while working remotely during the pandemic has left professionals across Europe on the hunt for new wardrobes as they embrace hybrid work.